yunus-cakir/Everside/README.md

 ┣ 📂mods // Mods
 ┣ 📂resourcepacks // Textures, includes some mods
 ┣ 📂schematics // Schematic files for The Create Mod
-┣ 📂shaderpacks // High quality shaders built-in
+┣ 📂screenshots // The screenshots you can accsess directly ┣ 📂shaderpacks // High quality shaders built-in
 ┗ 📜README.md // This file!
 Feel free to contribute
 and fix any errors that you see.